 A: Project HOPE was established in 1958 and founded by Dr. William B. Walsh, M.D.
 The organizations international headquarters is in Millwood, VA and the current president and CEO is Thomas Kenyon, M.D., M.P.H.
 The foundation name is: Project HOPE - The People to People Health Foundation.
 HOPE stands for Health Opportunities for People Everywhere.

-Q: What are Project HOPE’s main practice areas?
+Q: What are Project HOPE’s main program priorities?

-A: Project HOPE has five practice areas, including:
+A: Project HOPE has five program priorities, including:

 Q: What is Health Affairs?